Towards a Wireless Physical-Layer Foundation Model: Challenges and Strategies: Advances in foundation models

-Next, it will be possible to integrate a \ac{WPFM} with foundation models intended for higher layers of the network stack.
+\acp{LLM} have already been popularized in wireless networks with examples of tasks that include answering healthcare-related questions, classifying \ac{3GPP} working group based on technical specifications, answering telecom-related questions, network configurations, etc. \cite{bariah2023large} \cite{tong2023ten}.
+However, since these models lack an understanding of physical wireless signals, we believe the development of a \ac{WPFM} is crucial and opens up a semantic understanding of the physical wireless environment.
+Unlike text-based configurations in the higher layers of wireless networks, the realization of a \ac{WPFM} requires dealing with complex and dynamic data in the form of time series.
+The adoption of ML innovations can be significantly accelerated with a model that can understand and represent these time series.
+Trained foundation models using architectures such as transformer networks will eliminate the need for exhaustive research, domain expertise, and expensive data collection, as it enables improved representation learning across multiple downstream tasks.
+Next, it will be possible to integrate a \ac{WPFM} with \acp{LLM} which focus on higher layers of the network stack.
 In these layers, pre-trained \acp{LLM}, such as ChatGPT, BERT, and Llama, have been very recently investigated and can already perform general tasks quite well \cite{zhou2023comprehensive} \cite{lin2023pushing} \cite{maatouk2023large}.
-Examples of such tasks include answering healthcare-related questions, classifying \ac{3GPP} working group based on technical specifications, answering telecom-related questions, etc. However, these models lack an understanding of physical wireless signals.
-With a \ac{WPFM}, we can integrate existing \acp{LLM} to open up a semantic understanding of the physical wireless environment.
-System operators will no longer solely rely on traditional rule-based configurations programmed by engineers for individual tasks (e.g. defined channel selection and power allocation parameters for each application); they will be able to simply instruct (prompt) the model to configure networks or build applications using in-context learning (giving input and output examples) and utilize automatic optimization (without explicit programming) using physical-layer sensing \acp{WPFM}, as illustrated in Figure 1.
+System operators will no longer solely rely on traditional rule-based configurations programmed by engineers for individual tasks (e.g. defined channel selection and power allocation parameters for each application); they will be able to simply instruct (prompt) \acp{LLM} to configure networks or build applications using in-context learning (giving input and output examples) and utilize automatic optimization (without explicit programming) with physical-layer sensing \acp{WPFM}, as illustrated in Figure 1.